dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 }
 ```

-Here we are looking for letters written before February 1756, containing
+Here we are looking for letters written before February 1756, containing:

-links to the historian Claude Jordan (who is identified by his
+1. A link to the historian Claude Jordan (who is
-Integrated Authority File identifier, `(VIAF)271899510`), and containing
+   identified by his Integrated Authority File identifier, `(VIAF)271899510`),
+   within italicised text.
-the words "Grund" and "Richtigkeit" within a single paragraph.
+2. The words "Grund" and "Richtigkeit" within a single paragraph.

 ### CONSTRUCT Clause